ogobrecht/ogobrecht.github.io.sources/content/posts/2020/why-i-like-sqlplus-for-deployment-scripts.md

 Mhhh...
 What was going on here?
 Why was my script terminating in step 2?

 That's one reason why I like SQL\*Plus a bit more than SQLcl for deployment scripts.
 The fast start time of SQL\*Plus is another reason.
-Nevertheless SQLcl is a cool command line tool.
+Nevertheless, SQLcl is a cool command-line tool.

 Happy scripting :-)<br>
 Ottmar